rishizek/CarND-Advanced-Lane-Lines/README.md

-Similarly the position of the vehicle with respect to center was computed using the difference between the center of the image and the center of left and right lanes for x direction at the bottom of image, with the "meter per pixel rations for x direction".
+Similarly the position of the vehicle with respect to center was computed using the difference between the center of the image and the center of left and right lanes for x direction at the bottom of image, with the "meter per pixel rations for x direction" conversion.

 ####6.
 Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.